dehlya/H-L_SDX_team2/README.md

 ## Demo

 ### Prototype
-The prototyping and workflow can be consulted on : https://www.figma.com/proto/xnfmwgEo40esXbiGRnU5rz/Powerpuffs?type=design&node-id=104-2954&t=GV0BBNr1U1Ixblbn-0&scaling=contain&page-id=0%3A1&starting-point-node-id=104%3A2954
+The prototyping and workflow can be consulted [here](https://www.figma.com/proto/xnfmwgEo40esXbiGRnU5rz/Powerpuffs?type=design&node-id=104-2954&t=GV0BBNr1U1Ixblbn-0&scaling=contain&page-id=0%3A1&starting-point-node-id=104%3A2954).

 ### Current State
-The current application can be consulted on : https://h-l-sdx-team2.vercel.app/
+The current application can be consulted [here](https://h-l-sdx-team2.vercel.app/).
+This demo version includes the login, in case you want to try it, here is a temporary login :
+- username: "JohnDoe"
+- password: "john123"

 **Homepage**: